 Avoiding Job Scams

 There are a lot of job scams out there, and many of them are very well prepared and sound very appealing.
-Some of them even steal the name of a legitimate company and recreate their website in order to appear legitimate.
+Many of them even steal the name, logo, and letterhead of a legitimate company and recreate their website in order to appear legitimate.
 They may have phone and fax numbers and mailing addresses.

-But all of them will try to get your money at some point.
+But all of them will try to get your money or steal your identity at some point.

-There is a great deal of oil activity in Africa and the Middle East, and there are a lot of companies with legitimate jobs to offer.
-However, caution must be used to avoid the scam artists that target oilfield jobseekers.
+There is a great deal of oil activity in the North Sea, Africa, and the Middle East, and there are a lot of companies with legitimate jobs to offer.
+However, caution must be used to avoid the hundreds of scam artists that target oilfield job seekers.